InnoSWP/B21-02-CrosslinkTimetable/README.md

 ## Features

-* Easy sending e-mails
+* Easy mail client for DoE members
-* Easy creating events
+* Easy creating events for University employees
 * All events from Moodle and Outlook in one calendar (in process)

 ## Demo